Packstack-Tech/packstack/README.md

 ### Contributing
 If you’re interested in contributing to Packstack, thank you! – there’s much yet to be done 🙂

-To contribute, you can either choose one of the roadmap features to work on or develop your own feature.

 [Learn more about contributing](CONTRIBUTING.md), and make sure to read our [Code of Conduct](CODE_OF_CONDUCT.md).